johndwalker/clinerules-bank/05-coding-best-practices.md

 - Provide a proposal that specifies: 1) what files, functions, or lines of code are being changed; 2) why the change is necessary (i.e. bug fix, improvement or new feature); 3) all of the directly impacted modules or files; 4) potential side effects; 5) a detailed explanation of any tradeoffs.

 ### Step 3: MAKE CHANGES
+1. When implementing a plan, always create a new git branch and do all work in that branch.
+Never work in the main (or master) branch.
-1. Document Current State in files specified by @memory.mdc
+- Document Current State in files specified by @memory.mdc
 - What’s currently working?
 - What’s the current error/issue?
 - Which files will be affected?